 There is no magic formula for creating a healthy school community.
 There is no one-size-fits-all.

-Dr. Dan Reist of the University of Victoria’s Canadian Institute for Substance Abuse Research writes about the comprehensive school health approach that seeks to nurture a variety of protective factors that help build resilient individuals who are able to bounce back from adversity.
+Dr. Dan Reist of The Canadian Institute for Substance Use Research (CISUR), writes about the comprehensive school health approach that seeks to nurture a variety of protective factors that help build resilient individuals who are able to bounce back from adversity.
 Learn about their resources for helping schools at www.helpingschools.ca.

 In the Promising Practice Series, Dr. Reist mentions that comprehensive school health programs do not focus simply on “fixing” students but aim to change the school environment and actively engage students in the learning process.
 The structures, policies, procedures and staff are encouraged by the whole-school approach to operate in a healthy way and thereby both model and promote “health.”
 There is no one-size-fits-all approach.